-Using permitted processes is not yet functional in SEB 2.1.3 for macOS.
+Using permitted processes is not supported in SEB for macOS.
 You can define and edit permitted processes for SEB for Windows here.

 - Allow switching to third party applications: If this option is activated, the kiosk mode induced by SEB will be reduced one level.
 The process switcher (Cmd-Tab) will work, so it's possible to switch to other running applications.

 Use this option only when running SEB in a user account managed by parental controls, with only SEB and the desired applications allowed.
 Also you should switch on Simple Finder and don't give users access to other accounts with administrator rights on that computer (see Secure Environment).